sielerjm/michaelsielerblog/posts/SciWr_W2.rst

 - Improvement: Rejecting paths with poor signal-to-noise ratios left 678 velocity measures of 7.5 second waves and 891 15 second waves.

-Video 2.5: A few grammar tips
+Video 2.6: A few grammar tips
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. "Data are" not "Data is"
+1) "Data are" not "Data is"

    - There word data is plural

-2. Affect (verb) vs. effect (noun)
+2) Affect (verb) vs. effect (noun)
-3. "Compared to" vs. "compared with"
+3) "Compared to" vs. "compared with"

    - Compare to: to point out similarities between different things
    - Compare with: to point out differences between similar things

-4. That vs. which
+4) That vs. which

   - "That" is the restrictive (defining) pronoun.
 The essential clause cannot be eliminated without changing the meaning of the sentence.

     - "The vial that contained her RNA was lost

   - "Which" is the nonrestrictive (non-defining) pronoun.
 The non-essential clause can be eliminated without altering the basic meaning of the sentence (and must be set off by commas).

     - "The vial, which contained her RNA, was lost"

   - Other disorders that have been found to co-occur with diabetes include heart disease and foot problems.

+5) Singular antecedents (they or their)

+  - Do not use "they" or "their" when the subject is singular.
+To avoid gender choice, turn to a plural.

+    - Each student worries about *their* grades.

+Summary
+^^^^^^^

+Using active instead of passive voice and improving our use of verbs can enhance our writing.
+Active voice demonstrates responsibility and can improve our writing by making it more direct.
+Strong verbs spice up our otherwise boring sentences.
+Swapping nouns with verbs speeds up the sentence.
+Burying verbs at the end of a sentence can result in the reader losing track of what's happening in the sentence.